kdouda/assert-functions/readme.md

 # assert-functions

 > Assertion functions for basic JS data types.
-Unopiniated, simple, with no cruft.
+Unopinionated, simple, with no cruft.

 ## Install